RienNeVaPlus/type-arango/API.md

 ### `@OneToOne(type, relation?)`

 Defines a 1:1 relation to another entity.
 Decorated properties have additional functions to fetch related entities, see `entity.relation`.
-See also [`entity.$relation()`](#entityrelationkeepattributes).
+See also [`entity.related('attribute')`](#entityrelatedattribute-keepattributes).

 - **type**? `Entity` - The related document entity
 - **relation**? `(TypeEntity) => TypeEntity.attribute` - TypeEntity is an object with the same keys as the related entity and can be used to create a relation to a certain field.
 The default relation is `Entity._key`.